 With a business PayPal,

-you’ll have access to send invoice to clients and increase your spending limit as opposed to a personal PayPal account.
+you’ll have access to send an invoice to clients and increase your spending limit as opposed to a personal PayPal account.

-So depending on what you want, you can decide on which one is most suitable for you.
+So depending on what you want, you can decide which one is most suitable for you.

 PayPal Nigeria Step 3: Fill in your personal or business details or both.